IvanRahn/CasualMeals/README.md

 4. Describe the network infrastructure the App may be based on.

-Our App will be deployed on Heroku and AWS is where our database will be stored.
+For production our App will be deployed on Heroku, and AWS is where our database will be stored.
+Heroku also setups up a DNS automatically providing us with a URL for all users to access.
+During the apps development stage, it is developed on the team members local machines.
+The web application can then be accessed locally on the default link localhost:3000, this is made possible with Rails which comes with an in built webserver called puma

 5. Identify and describe the software to be used in your App.